Making Time for What Matters

 Get some Fresh Air

-When you feel stuck in a rut, go outside.
-I’ve heard that stepping on dirt physically grounds our bodies, and also that just seeing the green on plants makes people feel more calm.
-There’s is fresh oxygen from the plants that our bodies need.
+I’ve heard that stepping on dirt physically grounds our bodies, and that just seeing the green on plants makes people feel more calm.
+There is fresh oxygen from the plants outside that our bodies need.
 There’s also vitamin D that so many people aren’t getting enough of that comes freely from the sunshine.
 And the little ones always find something fascinating out there.
+Going outside can help clear your mind.

 Pause and Pray

-One thing I’ve done for several years now is to pause occassionally throughout my day and think, and maybe pray, “What should I do right now?”
+One thing I’ve done for several years now is to pause sometimes in my day and think, and maybe pray, “What do I need to do right now?”
 It never takes long before a thought comes to mind, and I usually know right away if there’s one thing that’s most important.
 At any given moment I could be needing to do something to run my household, take care of myself, take care of my family, or help someone else.
 But every time I pause and pray, I feel like it gets me on the right track.

 Just Be With Your Kids

-Another book that I learned from is called, “The Gift of a Happy Mother,” by Rebecca Eanes.
-The thing I needed most from this book was the idea of making time to just be with our children every day.
+In “The Gift of a Happy Mother,” by Rebecca Eanes, the thing I needed most was the idea of making time to just be with our kids every day.
 Most parents looked forward to having kids, but life can get in the way of us really enjoying this stage of their lives if we aren’t paying attention.
 This is the season to look at their cute faces, to smile and laugh with them, and hear what’s on their little minds.
 Making time to just be with them is a simple and beautiful way to enjoy our parenting adventures.

 Thanks for reading my post.